How to Help Your Employees Perform Under Pressure

 Acknowledge Above and Beyond Performance by Employees

-If you're not willing to pay more, you'll find your best performers taking off to find a more relaxed work environment.
+You'll find your best performers taking off to find a more relaxed work environment.
 After all, if they can make the same amount of money for doing less stressful work, why not take it?

-Provide Time Off Similar to Comp Time—But Not
+Provide Time Off Similar to Comp Time—But Not Comp Time

 If you work at an accounting firm, every single person in the firm is going to work long hours under tremendous pressure during tax season.
 But once those returns are all filed?
 Let people take a couple of days off that doesn't count against their PTO.
 Throw a party.
 Let people work a couple of 30 hour weeks at full pay since for the past 6 weeks they've been working 80 hour weeks.